 Question: How can I become a substitute teacher in Wisconsin?

 Answer: To work as a substitute teacher in Wisconsin, you must earn a permit from the state Department of Public Instruction.
 A substitute permit requires candidates to have a bachelor’s degree from an accredited institution and to have completed an approved substitute teacher training program.
 A five-year substitute permit requires a bachelor’s degree and the completion of an approved teacher preparation program.
 Once licensed, subs can teach in any Wisconsin school district.

 Question: How do I become a high school teacher in Wisconsin?

-Answer: To be a high school teacher in Wisconsin, you must be licensed through the state.
+Answer: To become a high school teacher in Wisconsin, you must be licensed through the state.
 To get a license, you need to complete a bachelor’s degree program (in some cases, an associate’s degree may be acceptable for short-term assignments) and an approved teacher preparation program.
 You must also pass a background check and pass the state-mandated exams.